linkslice/ZenPackers/git.rst

   <bash>: git commit -a
   <bash>: git push (nothing happens)
+  - (At this point you can ask for a Pull Request or continue)
   <bash>: git flow feature finish xyz
   <bash>: git status
    On branch develop